lihuapinghust/lihuapinghust.github.io/_posts/2024-06-05-how-to-be-happier-in-5-steps-with-zero-weird-tricks.md

 ---
-title: What to do if your inner voice is cruel
+title: How to be happier in 5 steps with zero weird tricks
 date: 2024-06-05 00:00:00 +0800
 categories: [Beter Self]
 tags: [Life]